matter-labs/uniswap-v3-proposal/README.md

 ## Run script

+**To actually send a proposal, you need a wallet with 2.5 million UNI tokens**

 Before running the script to send the proposal, rename `.env.example` to `.env` and enter following params:

-- `SIGNER` wallet address that will send the proposal.
+- `WALLET_PRIVATE_KEY` wallet **private key** that will sign the transaction to send the proposal.
 Must have 2.5Mill UNI.
 - `MAINNET_RPC`: and RPC enpoint of the Ethereum mainnet.
 You can get one from Chainstack/Alchemy/Infura

 To execute the proposal script, run `npm start`.
 This will execute the script using **ts-node** via `npx` so it'll require you to be online.